zhengjunyao-work/arc24/docs/05_Solution_Summary.md

 ![importance of the steps](res/2024-11-11-11-55-30.png)

 The same approach (without test-time fine-tuning) could solve 32% of the evaluation tasks, and when using voting with 32 predictions it achieved a top_2 accuracy of 22%.
-Due to limited hardware resources I didn't usually evaluated the models with test-time fine-tuning on the evaluation dataset.
+Due to limited hardware resources I didn't usually evaluate the models with test-time fine-tuning on the evaluation dataset.
 Kaggle provides 30 hours of GPU each week, but we could make 3 submissions a day which is equivalent to 36 hours of compute.
 Thus it was much cheaper to use the submissions to see the performance of the test-time fine-tuning where we had 7 times